-The task of preparing the budget may be delegated, for example to a budget committee or treasurer/accountant or, in the case of Hampden Tennis Club, the manager.
+The task of preparing the operational budget may be delegated by the board, for example to a budget committee or treasurer/accountant or, in the case of Hampden Tennis Club, the manager.

 Once the budget has been prepared, the governing body should review the prepared budget, and either adopt it or ask that changes be made until it is accepted.